-With internet banking treasurers may also wish to encourage members to contribute by EFT (Electronic Funds Transfer) to the congregation's bank account.
+With internet banking treasurers may also wish to encourage members to contribute by EFT to the congregation's bank account.
 This can be undertaken in three ways

 - 1. Direct Offerings (refer above), - 2.
 Individuals may set up a regular payment through their internet banking facilities to the church's bank account or UCA Funds accounts or - 3.
-Individuals may wish to ask their payroll officer to deduct the amount from their pay and deposit in the congregation's bank account.
+Individuals may wish to ask their payroll officer to deduct the amount from their pay.